 P1: You can also look at the graph and tell it.

 M: Sir, I was explaining it from Graph, but he (I look at A) told me to explain without graph.
 I wanted to say this only that the slope is not continuous.
-Actually, sir I have been completely out of touch of integration from last 4 years, otherwise I used to be very good at this before.
+Actually, sir, I have been completely out of touch of integration from the last 4 years, otherwise, I used to be very good at this before.
 I have a familiar smile on my face.